apache/shardingsphere/docs/blog/content/material/2023_02_15_A_Distributed_Database_Load_Balancing_Architecture_Based_on_ShardingSphere_Demo_&_User_Case.en.md

 The above packet capture results show that the client first initiated the `COM_QUIT` command to ShardingSphere-Proxy, i.e. the MySQL connection was disconnected by the client, including but not limited to the following possible scenarios:

 - The application has finished using the MySQL connection and closed the database connection normally.
-- The application’s database connection to ShardingSphere-Proxy is managed by a connection pool, which performs a release operation for idle connections that have timed out or have exceeded their maximum lifetime.
+- The application's database connection to ShardingSphere-Proxy is managed by a connection pool, which performs a release operation for idle connections that have timed out or have exceeded their maximum lifetime.

-As the connection is actively closed on the application side, it does not theoretically affect other business operations, unless there is a problem with the application’s logic.
+As the connection is actively closed on the application side, it does not theoretically affect other business operations, unless there is a problem with the application's logic.

 After several rounds of packet analysis, no RSTs were found to have been sent to the client by the ShardingSphere-Proxy in the minutes before and after the problem resurfaced.